-4.3 Additional considerations
+4.4 Additional considerations

-Our definition of dynamic reciprocity equilibrium requires that subject have accurate beliefs regarding other players' strategies.
+Our definition of dynamic reciprocity equilibrium assumes consistency: subjects have correct beliefs regarding other players' behavior strategies.
 We elicit first- and second-order beliefs of other players' behaviors throughout our experiment.
-Across subjects, beliefs are consistent with true behaviors, which is a necessary condition for experimentally testing our model predictions within our concept of dynamic reciprocity equilibrium.
-Appendix B.3 discusses our belief elicitation and results in greater detail.
+Across subjects, beliefs are close to true behaviors, which is a necessary condition for experimentally testing our model predictions within our concept of dynamic reciprocity equilibrium.
+For details on the elicitation and results, see Appendix B.1.